tc-ca/mssql-prov/README.md

 3. The provision scripts are updated to reflect the desired state of the database
 4. A patch is created that will upgrade the db from its existing state to the desired state
 5. DB container is rebuilt with the new patch included
-6. Once the new container is ran, the DB will apply any new patches
+6. Once the new container is started, the DB will apply any new patches

 ## How it works